brad-h/iRealProAnalysis/notes.md

 Language Development
 --------------------

-The context of language is sound, such as dorian or `ii-V`.
+The context of language is sound, such as:
+1. Minor 7th chord
+2. Dorian chordscale
+3. `ii-V` progression

 Lines are comprised of (strongest to weakest relationship to harmony):
 1. Chord tones